MistyCommunity/Documentation/src/content/misty-ii/robot/get-started.md

 **Before you begin**, you need:
 * a Misty II robot that's powered on and connected to your local Wi-Fi network.
-* the IP address for your Misty II robot, which you can find in the Misty App for mobile devices.
+* the IP address for your Misty II robot.
+You can find Misty's IP address in the [Misty App](../../../tools-&-apps/mobile/misty-app) for your mobile device.

-**Before getting started**, place Misty on the black foam block from her box.
-This will ensure that, as you program her, she doesn’t accidentally roll off the table.

 {{box op="start" cssClass="boxed noteBox"}}
 **Note:** If you have not yet connected your Misty II robot to your Wi-Fi network, you can do so now by using the Misty App for iOS or Android.
 For more information, see the instructions in the [Misty App section of this documentation](../../../tools-&-apps/mobile/misty-app).
 {{box op="end"}}

+**Before getting started**, place Misty on the black foam block from her box.
+This will ensure that, as you program her, she doesn’t accidentally roll off the table.

 ## Sending Basic Commands